vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 #### How This Guide Works

-Our recommended strategy deploys Vector as a Kubernetes [DaemonSet].
-This is the most efficient means of collecting Kubernetes observability data since Vector is guaranteed to deploy _once_ on each of your Nodes.
-In addition, we'll use the [`kubernetes_pod_metadata` transform][kubernetes_pod_metadata_transform] to enrich your logs with the Kubernetes context.
-This transform interacts with the Kubernetes watch API to collect cluster metadata and update in real-time when things change.
+Our recommended strategy deploys Vector as a Kubernetes [`DaemonSet`][daemonset].
+Vector is reading the logs files directly from the file system, so to collect the logs from all the `Pod`s it has to be deployed on every `Node` in your cluster.

 The following diagram demonstrates how this works:

-TODO: insert diagram
+TODO: add deployment topology diagram here.

 ### What We'll Accomplish